 Asterisk is an open-source telephone solution for individuals, businesses, and governments.
 It runs over the Internet instead of copper phone lines and is used for voicemail, call recording, interactive voice response, and conference calling.

-In this tutorial, we will show you how to install Asterisk and FreePBX on Ubuntu 20.04.
+This tutorial will show you how to install Asterisk and FreePBX on Ubuntu.
+This procedure is compatible with Ubuntu 24.04.

 apt-get update -y

-apt-get install unzip git sox gnupg2 curl libnewt-dev libssl-dev libncurses5-dev subversion libsqlite3-dev build-essential libjansson-dev libxml2-dev uuid-dev subversion -y
+apt-get install sox pkg-config libedit-dev unzip git gnupg2 curl libnewt-dev libssl-dev libncurses5-dev subversion libsqlite3-dev build-essential libjansson-dev libxml2-dev uuid-dev subversion -y

 Once all the dependencies are installed, you can proceed to compile Asterisk.